MichaelMMacLeod/kakoi/documentation/src/graph.md

 structure enabling textual undo or redo.
 In particular, when kakoi is closed, the entire history is written to disk---not lost.

+Another use of the green tree is finding the most well-developed representation of a certain idea.
+To do so, start at any node in the green tree.
+Traverse back up the tree until you hit a node that has more than one incoming green arrows.
+This node represents a representation of an idea that has been interpreted in two different ways, hence the two different green arrows coming into it.

 The red-blue graph is useful mostly as an explanatory tool.
 In the software itself, we only ever build the red graph (for rendering), and the red-blue-green graph (for editing and production of the red graph).